Language selection

 Licences

-Under these new regulations, you will need a licence to possess and export elvers.
-There will be separate licences for possession and export.
+Under these new regulations, you would need a licence to possess and export elvers.
+There would be separate licences for possession and export.
 Depending on your activities in the supply chain, you may need both.

 Possession licence